CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 - `DESeq2` needs to be installed through Bioconductor.
 See instructions [here](https://bioconductor.org/packages/release/bioc/html/DESeq2.html).
 - `apeglm` needs to be installed through Bioconductor.
 Instructions [here](https://bioconductor.org/packages/release/bioc/html/apeglm.html)
 - `pheatmap` can be installed by typing `install.packages("pheatmap")`
-- `ggplot2` is best installed along with the entire set of [tidyverse](https://tidyverse.tidyverse.org/) packages. `install.packages("tidyverse")`
+- `tidyverse` a set of packages for data manipulation and visualization [tidyverse](https://tidyverse.tidyverse.org/) packages. `install.packages("tidyverse")`
+- `ggrepel` an add-on package for ggplot that allows the plotting of labels so they don't overlap. `install.packages("ggrepel")`

 For retrieving annotations and doing gene ontology enrichment:
 - `biomaRt` needs to be installed through Bioconductor.
 Instructions [here](https://bioconductor.org/packages/release/bioc/html/biomaRt.html)
 - `goseq` also needs to be installed through Bioconductor.
 Instructions [here](https://bioconductor.org/packages/release/bioc/html/goseq.html)

-### Beginning the statistical analysis
+### The statistical analysis

 All the following R code has been condensed into a single script "Full_DE_analysis.R" in the "r_analysis" directory of the tutorial repository.
 You can open that in `RStudio` rather than copying and pasting from here if you'd like.

 This first chunk of code will load the necessary R packages and assign values to some R objects we'll use to tell `DESeq2` how and where to read and write files.
-Note that in this example, the code is expecting to find the "count" directory in the parent of the project directory (that's what `directory <- "../count"` means).
+Note that in this example, the code is expecting to find the "count" directory in the parent of the project directory (that's what `directory <- "../06_count/count"` means).
 For this code to work, you'll have to edit the path to point to the directory containing *your* count data.

 ```R
 # Load the libraries we'll need in the following code: